snuq/QuickTitling/Readme.md

    * Added overlays in preview windows to show selected title objects
    * Added grab, rotate and scale shortcuts (G, R, S in preview area) for selected object.
 You can also constrain on an axis, and type in values
    * Added click to selected title elements!
 Unfortunately, for some reason, I can't make this right click... doesn't work, so had to do left...
-   * Added page up/page down shortcuts to chang the current object layer
+   * Added page up/page down shortcuts to change the current object layer
+   * Added Shift-T shortcut in sequencer to pop up the title preset menu and add a new title quickly